 High School students (9-12) will be allowed to charge up to \$50.00.
 While a student's meal account has a negative balance, no charges will be allowed for a la carte items.
 The parent/guardian of students having a negative balance will be contacted by the food service staff to arrange payment.
-If, after the student has already charged \$50.00 to their meal account, payment is not received for the charged meals prior to the next breakfast or lunchtime, students will not be permitted to charge additional meals and may be denied a meal.
+If, after the student has already charged \$50.00 to their meal account, payment is not received for the charged meals prior to the next breakfast or lunchtime, students will not be permitted to charge additional meals.